gravitational/gravity/docs/7.x/selinux.md

 ## Kubernetes

-Kubernetes comes with SELinux support in the form of `seLinuxOptions` inside the `securityContext`.
-It can thus be [configured](https://v1-17.docs.kubernetes.io/docs/tasks/configure-pod-container/security-context/#assign-selinux-labels-to-a-container) either for the whole Pod or per-container:
+Kubernetes supports SELinux with [seLinuxOptions](https://v1-17.docs.kubernetes.io/docs/tasks/configure-pod-container/security-context/#assign-selinux-labels-to-a-container) inside the [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).
+The options can be configured either for the whole Pod or per-container:

 ```yaml
 ...